-Some workers report receiving up to 500 emails per day and have 5,000 emails in their inbox, requiring hours a day just to try to manage their inboxes.
+On average workers receive around 126 business emails per day, with some reporting upwards of 500 emails per day adding to the 5,000 other emails in their inbox.
+This alone can require hours a day just to try to manage their inboxes.

 With so much incoming email about customer service, project milestones, and more, mistakes happen.
 It’s no wonder 62 percent of workers have reported email mishaps.

 Managing email well is about more than the right notification settings on your phone, or checking your inbox a couple of times a day.
-However, that doesn’t mean that you’ve outgrown email as a support and communications tool either.
-Preventing emails from slipping through the cracks can be as simple as making the following improvements.
+It’s about optimizing email as a support and communications tool by preventing emails from slipping through the cracks.
+You just need to make the following 6 improvements.

-1. Have website contact forms automatically route emails to the correct person based on why the customer is reaching out (e.g., requesting a quote, needing a return, and so on)
+Start by having your website contact forms automatically route emails to the correct person based on why the customer is reaching out.
+This can be everything from requesting a quote, needing a return, or a simple product or service question.

-2. Delegate email to an assistant so they can manage some of your correspondence or routine emails.
-Email services such as Gmail also have options for email delegation, allowing select access to your account.
+Delegate email to an assistant so they can manage some of your correspondence or routine emails.
+If you’re worried about security for specific inboxes, mail services such as Gmail also have options for email delegation, allowing select access to your account.

-Designate specific inboxes for primary projects, teams, and/or areas
+2. Designate specific inboxes for primary projects, teams, and categories

-Emails to those addresses can then be reviewed, delegated, or replied to accordingly.
+Emails to these specific addresses can be reviewed, delegated, or replied to according to the necessary team.
+You can keep these separate, but it does become difficult when you have specific team members working between inboxes.
 Outpost makes it easier for one person in your organization to field messages that arrive in several different inboxes, all from the same email interface — you don’t have to log into three or four different accounts.